mallowlabs/mk-sapid-model/README.md

-# Embedded Jetty template application

-This is a template for a web application that uses embedded Jetty.
-The sample code consists of a JSP (this page) and a simple servlet.
+# Sapid as a Service

+This is a service that parses your codes with [Sapid](http://www.sapid.org/).
+You can get AST (Abstract Syntax Tree) of your codes.
+This supports Java (7) and JavaScript (EcmaScript) now.

 ## Running the application locally